adafruit/circuitpython-org/_board/adafruit_feather_esp32s2_bme280.md

 ---

-  Comes fully assembled and tested, with the UF2 USB bootloader.
-We also toss in some header, so you can solder it in and plug it into a solderless breadboard.
 What's Feather-shaped and has an ESP32-S2 WiFi module?
 What has a STEMMA QT connector for I2C devices and a built in ambient sensor?
 What has your favorite Espressif WiFi microcontroller and lots of Flash and RAM memory for your next IoT project?
 What will make your next IoT project sensor project flyyyyy?

 That's right - it's the new **Adafruit ESP32-S2 Feather with BME280** temperature/humidity/pressure sensor built right in!
 With native USB and 4 MB flash + 2 MB of PSRAM, this board is perfect for use with CircuitPython or Arduino with low-cost WiFi.
 Native USB means it can act like a keyboard or a disk drive.
 WiFi means its awesome for IoT projects.
 And Feather means it works with the large community of Feather Wings for expandability.

 The ESP32-S2 is a highly-integrated, low-power, 2.4 GHz Wi-Fi System-on-Chip (SoC) solution that now has **built-in native USB** as well as some other interesting new technologies like Time of Flight distance measurements.
 With its state-of-the-art power and RF performance, this SoC is an ideal choice for a wide variety of application scenarios relating to the [Internet of Things (IoT)](https://www.adafruit.com/category/342), [wearable electronics](https://www.adafruit.com/category/65), and smart homes.

 **Please note** the Feather ESP32-S2 has a single-core 240 MHz chip, so it won't be as fast as ESP32's with dual-core.
 Also, there is no Bluetooth support.
 However, we are super excited about the ESP32-S2's native USB which unlocks a lot of capabilities for advanced interfacing!
 This ESP32-S2 mini-module we are using on the Feather comes with 4 MB flash and 2 MB PSRAM so you can buffer massive JSON files for parsing!

 **Features:**

   - **ESP32-S2 240MHz Tensilica processor** - the next generation of ESP32, now with native USB so it can act like a keyboard/mouse, MIDI device, disk drive, etc!
   - **Mini module** has FCC/CE certification and comes with 4 MByte of Flash and 2 MByte of PSRAM - you can have huge data buffers